-In general, employees who have been at the company 5 to 10 Years and employees with 6 to 10 Years experience believe they have good work life balance while employees in the Operations department and employees in the Customer Success department think there is room for improvement.
+In general, employees who have been at the company 5 to 10 Years and employees with 6 to 10 Years experience believe they have good work life balance while employees in the Operations department and employees with 3 to 6 Years experience think there is room for improvement.

 Mayo Clinic is in the Bottom 25% of Similar Size Companies on Comparably